Fast Sampling of $b$-Matchings and $b$-Edge Covers: Introduction

 In this paper we attempt to answer the following question: Are there polynomial-time algorithms for approximately sampling/counting $b$-matchings and $b$-edge covers of a given graph for \emph{any} $b \ge 1$?
 We give a positive answer to this question for all bounded-degree graphs.
 More specifically, we show that the Glauber dynamics, a simple Markov chain for sampling $b$-matchings/$b$-edge covers, converges in $O(n\log n)$ time which is optimal.

 One can simultaneously generalize both $b$-matchings and $b$-edge covers by assigning a different threshold to each vertex.
-More specifically, for every vertex $v$ let $\b = (b_v)_{v \in V} \in \bN^V$ be a vector of thresholds on all vertices.
+More specifically, let $\b = (b_v)_{v \in V} \in \bN^V$ be a vector of thresholds on all vertices.
 We consider the collection $\cM_\b = \cM_\b(G)$ of generalized $\b$-matchings, defined as

-For $\lambda>0$ the Gibbs distribution is given by
+For $\lambda>0$ the Gibbs distribution $\mu = \mu_{G,\b,\lambda}$ is given by

-and the partition function is defined as
+and the partition function $Z = Z_{G,\b}(\lambda)$ is defined as

-Thus, for uniform $\b = b\ind$ where $\ind$ is the all-ones vector we obtain $b$-matchings, and for $b_v = d_v - b$ where $d_v$ is the degree of $v$ we get the complements of $b$-edge covers.
+Thus, for uniform $\b = b\bm{1}$ where $\bm{1}$ is the all-ones vector we obtain $b$-matchings, and for $b_v = d_v - b$ where $d_v$ is the degree of $v$ we get the complements of $b$-edge covers.

 Our main contribution is to establish rapid mixing of the Glauber dynamics for sampling general $\b$-matchings for any $\b \in \bN^V$ on all bounded-degree graphs.
-In each step of the Glauber dynamics, it picks an edge $e \in E$ uniformly at random and updates its status, $e \in S$ (occupied) or $e \notin S$ (unoccupied), conditional on the configuration of all other edges; in particular, if including $e$ violates the subset $S$ being a $\b$-matching then $e$ must be unoccupied in this update.
+In each step of the Glauber dynamics, one picks an edge $e \in E$ uniformly at random and updates its status, $e \in S$ (occupied) or $e \notin S$ (unoccupied), conditional on the configuration of all other edges; in particular, if including $e$ violates the subset $S$ being a $\b$-matching then $e$ must be unoccupied in this update.
 It is easy to show that the Glauber dynamics is ergodic for sampling $\b$-matchings.

 \begin{theorem}[$\b$-Matchings] Let $\Delta \ge 3$ be an integer and $G=(V,E)$ be an $n$-vertex graph of maximum degree $\Delta$.
 Let $\b \in \bN^V$ be a vector of vertex thresholds.
 Then for any $\lambda > 0$, the Gibbs distribution $\mu = \mu_{G,\b,\lambda}$ over $\b$-matchings is $O_{\Delta,\lambda}(1)$-spectrally independent.
 Furthermore, the Glauber dynamics for sampling from $\mu$ mixes in $O_{\Delta,\lambda}(n \log n)$ time. \end{theorem}